Global Surgery Program

 Upon resumption, the program will return to accepting two general surgery residents per year at either the PGY3 or PGY4 level to do a six week rotation at Soddo Hospital.
 Residents who pursue this elective option will find an exceptional clinical experience and stimulating research prospects in such areas as outcomes, public health, resource-poor surgical environments, and advanced and unusual disease states.

-In addition to the program in Ethiopia, Emory Surgery general surgery residents can participate in the Emory Haiti Alliance's annual surgical trips to Haiti's Central Plateau, the poorest and most medically underserved region in the country.
-The alliance is focused on integrating medical education with humanitarian objectives.
-In addition to surgery residents, the alliance's teams include Emory anesthesiology, general surgery, and urology faculty; medical students; and mid-level practitioners.
-While resident involvement in this outreach effort is not for credit, the Emory Haiti Alliance trips are highly rewarding and inspiring.
+In addition to the program in Ethiopia, Emory Surgery general surgery residents can participate in the Emory Haiti Alliance's annual surgical trips to L'Hôpital Sainte-Thérèse de Hinche in Haiti's Central Plateau, the poorest and most medically underserved region in the country.
+As a branch of the national non-profit agency Project Medishare for Haiti, Inc., which advances community health and development in one of the world's most impoverished countries, Emory Medishare is focused on integrating medical education with humanitarian objectives.
+In addition to surgery residents, the Medishare teams include Emory anesthesiology, general surgery, and urology faculty; medical students; and mid-level practitioners.
+While resident involvement in this outreach effort is not for credit, the Emory Medishare trips are highly rewarding and often revelatory.